Have you heard about San Clemente? If not, check out this guide with the best things to do in this beach town located in California’s Orange County.

 Guys, you know I am not a big shopping fan but the San Clemente Outlets impressed me.
 Moved by curiosity, because the structure looks quite posh, we visited one morning.
 And, let me tell you, the shopping center itself is gorgeous.
 There are quite nice views from the upper parking structure too.

-The Outlets have stores such as Clarks (loved this store and the deal were awesome), Columbia, Nike, Sketchers, Tillys, Tommy Hilfiger, and Vans.
+The Outlets have stores such as Clarks (loved this store and the deals were awesome), Columbia, Nike, Sketchers, Tillys, Tommy Hilfiger, and Vans.
 There is plenty to eat around (if you are hungry).